Frequently Asked Questions

 Is laser eye surgery permanent?

 Yes, laser eye surgery such as LASIK, SmartSight and PRK permanently alters the shape and focus of your cornea.
-However from approximately 45 years onwards, people’s near vision begins to deteriorate.
-This is known as presbyopia and is a natural part of ageing as the muscles that change the shape of the human lens have difficulty doing so.
-If both eyes have been corrected for distance with laser vision correction then you will likely need reading glasses at some time in the future.
-Although laser eye surgery is permanent, even patients who have had a procedure cannot escape the eventual onset of age-related near vision loss.
+However, from 40-50 years onwards, people’s short-sightedness begins to deteriorate.
+Known as Presbyopia, this is a natural part of ageing.
+If you are younger and both eyes have been corrected for distance with laser surgery then you will likely need reading glasses at some time in the future.

 What should I do immediately after surgery?

-How long should I use the protective plastic shields?
+How long should I use the protective shields?

-Tape the shields on at night for 5 more nights after the first night to avoid inadvertent rubbing of your eyes when you are sleeping.
-You can take the shields off at home before coming in to your post op check up the next day.
-During the day it is a good idea to wear sunglasses.
+To avoid inadvertent rubbing of your eyes when you are sleeping, it’s best to tape the shields on for 5 nights post surgery.
+You can take the shields off at home before attending your post surgery check up the next day.
+We recommend wearing sunglasses during the day.

 When can I drive again?

-We recommend you do not drive to your follow-up appointment the next day.
+Please do not drive to your follow-up appointment the next day.
 Your vision will be checked and the surgeon will advise you when you can drive.
-Usually you can drive as soon as you are comfortable with your vision outside in bright light and can judge speed and distances accurately.
 This may take a day or two after surgery.

 What are the medicated eye drops for?

 Both are used as preventative measures.
-One is an anti-inflammatory and help make the eyes more comfortable and the other an antibiotic.
+One is an anti-inflammatory, allowing for more comfort and the other an antibiotic.
 These should be used as instructed by your surgeon.

 When can I go back to work?

-Most people require two days off work: the day of surgery and the day after.
+Most people require 2 days off work.
 Some people may require longer, depending on their occupation.
 You can return to work as soon as you feel comfortable with your vision.
-It may take some time, (a few weeks) to feel completely comfortable with prolonged reading or computer use.
-Excessive computer work or near work, especially in air-conditioning, may make your eyes more sensitive.
-You may find that you tire more quickly, or cannot concentrate for as long as usual, while you are getting used to the changes in vision.
-It is more likely that it will take longer to adjust for those in the presbyopic age group (older than 45 years).
+It may take a few weeks to feel completely comfortable with prolonged reading or computer use, especially in air conditioning.
+You may find you tire quickly, or cannot concentrate for as long as usual, while you are getting used to the vision changes.

 What can I expect in the following weeks after surgery?

-There will be some fluctuation in your vision for the first few days as the corneal flap is settling down.
+There will be some fluctuation in your vision for the first few days as the cornea is settling down.
 It may take longer for moderate or higher corrections to settle completely.
-Your eyes may remain sensitive to dryness/wind/air-conditioning/bright lights for some time; so you should use lubricant eye drops frequently and always wear wrap around/large sunglasses when outside during the day.
-In some cases it can take up to 3 months for your eyes to completely stabilise.
-It takes longer for the night-time vision to improve than day-time vision.
+Your eyes may remain sensitive to dryness/wind/air-conditioning/bright lights for some time.
+We recommend using lubricant eye drops and always wear sunglasses when outside.
+It may take up to 3 months for your eyes to completely stabilise.

 How often should I use the lubricant eye drops?

 The more you use them the better your eyes will feel.
 Unlike skin moisturisers, the drops drain away very quickly and need to be repeated often.
-Commonly people need to use the drops every hour initially but this can be slowly tapered off to every 2 hours then 4 times per day (during waking hours).
-For those with significantly dry eyes it helps to use some gel lubricant before bed but not until at least 2 weeks after surgery, unless directed to by your surgeon.
+Commonly people need to use the drops every hour, but this tapers down to every 2 hours, then 4 times per day.
+For those with significantly dry eyes it helps to use some gel lubricant before bed but not until at least 2 weeks after surgery.

 What are the best lubricant drops to use?

 The best drops are in the single use break-open containers, as they do not contain a preservative.
-There are many different types such as Optive Fusion, Systane Hydration, Bion Tears and many more.
-Please dispose of these on the day they are opened.
-Thicker gel type lubricants such as Poly Gel or Viscotears Gel SDU work well for night time use they can make your vision transiently blurry with daytime use.
-All of these drops can be bought over-the-counter without a prescription.
+We recommend Optive Fusion, Systane Hydration and Blink Intesnive Tears.
+Thicker gel type lubricants such as Poly Gel or Viscotears Gel (Single Dose Units) are best for night time only.
+These drops can be purchased over-the-counter without a prescription.

 Does air conditioning or heating affect my eyes?